 On Jan.
 1, 2015, three elected Board of Trustees positions will become vacant.
 Elections to fill those positions and decide on proposed changes to the Bylaws and Code of Ethics will take place by hybrid (mail and online) ballot after the Oct.
 19 annual business meeting in Chicago.

 In accordance with Academy bylaws, notice is hereby given of the following nominations for officers to the Academy, made by the Board of Trustees in June.
-The nominees for Chair and Vice Chair of the Council were nominated by the Council during their April 2013 meeting.

-Any questions relating to the nomination process or election process may be e-mailed to the Nominating Committee at firstname.lastname@example.org.
+Any questions relating to the nomination process or election process may be emailed to the Nominating Committee at firstname.lastname@example.org.

 strike through.
 Only the affected portions of the current documents are printed here.

-B. RULES OF ETHICS
+CODE OF ETHICS

 16. Expert Testimony.
 Expert testimony should be provided in an objective manner using medical knowledge to form expert medical opinions.
 Nonmedical factors (such as solicitation of business from attorneys, competition with other physicians, and personal bias unrelated to professional expertise) should not bias testimony.
 It is unethical for a physician to accept compensation that is contingent upon the outcome of litigation.
 False, deceptive or misleading expert testimony is unethical.
 For purposes of this Rule, expert testimony shall include oral testimony provided under oath, affidavits and declarations used in court proceedings and certificates of merit signed, ratified or otherwise adopted by the physician.